 - You will always be able to access and view your application after submission.
 Whenever there are any changes to the status of your application (ex.
 “Awaiting review”, assignment of a hearing date, etc…) you will be able to see and track those changes online.

-- Hearings occur weekly, beginning the second week of Fall classes.
+- Hearings occur weekly throughout the academic year, beginning the first or second week of Fall classes.

 The grant contacts will recieve notice of award or denial within 24 hours after their hearing.

 - If the grant application was denied funds, you will be informed as to why the GAC denied your application by the GAC Chair.